kathleendiep/LULUSPAWS-Community-SwiftUI/README.md

 - As a user,
     - I want to:
         - able to connect with local community of pet lovers.
-        - make a profile that shows my pet & i's information so that others can get to know us a little bit.
+        - make a profile that shows our personal information so that others can get to know us a little bit.
-            - Icon - shows contact info - to message elsewhere (Maybe instagram or Discord)
+            - Icon - shows contact info - to message elsewhere (Maybe Instagram, Twitter, or Discord)
-        - post pictures, discussions and/or questions within the local community
-        - add friends
         - search for local events and pet friendly places using Yelp API
-        - find adoptable dogs using AdoptAPet API

 ## Tech stack